wenchiyang/personal-page/_projects/1_pCTL-REBEL.markdown

-## Model Checking as a Human
+## Model checking as a human

-The model checking problem is one step beyond counting the number of configurations and aims to find the configurations that satisfy a given safety constraint.
-A model checker can answer questions such as
+The model checking problem goes one step beyond counting the number of configurations and aims to find configurations that satisfy a given safety constraint.
+A model checker can answer questions such as:

 **Property to be checked**:
 What are the configurations that can reach a goal configuration in which a red block is on another red block within 5 actions with a probability larger than 0.8?

-This requires checking
+This requires checking:

 1. Is the goal configuration reachable within 5 actions?
 2. If so, is the probability larger than 0.8?

-If we have 10 blocks, then we must apply the transition 5 times for all 58 million states.
-Enumerating all configurations alone already takes a long time.
-This is clearly not scalable, even with the state-of-the-art model checkers.
+If we have 10 blocks, we must apply the transition 5 times for all 58 million states, which would take a long time even with state-of-the-art model checkers.

-As a human being, we are great at abstracting the problem and reasoning at a high level.
+As human beings, we excel at abstracting problems and reasoning at a high level.
 The goal configuration is <tt>g = {on(X, Y), red(X), red(Y)}</tt>,
-meaning that *some* red block X is on *some other* red block Y.
+meaning that some red block <tt>X</tt> is on some other red block <tt>Y</tt>.
+Here, <tt>X</tt> and <tt>Y</tt> are **logical variables** that represent arbitrary blocks.

 It is trivial that <tt>{red(X), red(Y), cl(X), cl(Y)}</tt> is one action away
 from the goal by putting <tt>X</tt> on <tt>Y</tt>.

 Similarly, <tt>{red(X), red(Y), cl(Z), cl(Y), on(Z, X)}</tt>
 is two actions away from the goal by moving <tt>Z</tt> away from <tt>X</tt>.
-Additionally <tt>{red(X), red(Y), cl(Z), cl(Y), on(Z, Y)}</tt> is also two actions away
+Additionally, <tt>{red(X), red(Y), cl(Z), cl(Y), on(Z, Y)}</tt> is also two
-from the goal by moving <tt>Z</tt> away from <tt>Y</tt>.
+actions away from the goal by moving <tt>Z</tt> away from <tt>Y</tt>.

-By following this reasoning, in order for the configuration in the above figure to satisfy the safety property, We must
+By following this reasoning, in order for the configuration in the above figure to satisfy the safety property, we must

 1. use 4 actions to move away all 4 blocks away from block 1 and 2
 2. then, move block 1 on block 2 or block 2 on block 1

-And all five actions must succeed and the robability is 0.9^5 = 0.59 Therefore, the configuration in the figure does not satisfy the constraint.
+And all five actions must succeed and the probability is 0.9^5 = 0.59 Therefore, the configuration in the figure does not satisfy the constraint.

-Voilà.
-We have solved the problem exactly without enumerating all 58 million states by applying lifting. **Lifting** allows us to reason at the first-order level (i.e. in terms of X and Y but not actual blocks) and think about a group of configurations as a whole.
+Voilà!
+We have solved the problem exactly without enumerating all 58 million states by using lifting. **Lifting** allows us to reason at the first-order level (i.e., in terms of X and Y but not actual blocks) and think about a group of configurations as a whole.
 This is a core idea of **PCTL-REBEL**, the lifted model checker that we introduce in the paper.
-I refer the readers to the paper for more mathematical details and the algorithms if you are wondering
+I refer the readers to the paper for more mathematical details and the algorithms if you have questions about:

 - How exactly should the probability be computed, considering an action can fail?
 - Can I check complex properties such as *what configurations can reach configuration A, and then configuration B*?
-- What is the psduo-code of the algorithm?
+- What is the pseudocode of the algorithm?
-- Is there a step-by-step demonstration of the algorith?
+- Is there a step-by-step demonstration of the algorithm?
 - ...

 ## Results

-Based on this idea, we developed a lifted model checking algorithm PCTL-REBEL We compare PCTL-REBEL with state-of-the-art model checkers PRISM and STORM.
-With a 30-minute time constraint, PCTL-REBEL can check 15 blocks, STORM can check 9 blocks and PRISM can check 8 blocks.
+We compare PCTL-REBEL with the state-of-the-art model checkers PRISM and STORM.
+With a 30-minute time constraint, PCTL-REBEL can check 15 blocks, while STORM can check 9 blocks and PRISM can check 8 blocks.
+This is an improvement from 4.5 million to 65 trillion configurations.

 <center>
 <img src="{{ site.baseurl }}/assets/img/PRISM_STORM_pCTLREBEL.png" alt="" width="400">
 </center>

-## Model Checking for infinite MDPs
+## Model checking for infinite models

 When we have an unlimited number of blocks, the task of model checking becomes very difficult due to its NP-hard and undecidable nature.

 The model checking problem is **undecidable** because an infinite number of blocks creates an infinitely large configuration, making it impossible to enumerate all configurations.
 It is **NP-hard** because it resembles the halting problem, where the system must halt when it finds a configuration that satisfies a given property, otherwise it continues to run indefinitely.

-We obtain the decidability of the model checking problem for a class of infinite systems by creating a finite representation that contains all necessary information about the underlying infinite system regarding a given property.
+We overcome the decidability problem for a class of infinite systems by creating a finite representation that contains all necessary information about the underlying infinite system regarding a given property.
 This enables us to verify the system by examining the abstraction, which is equivalent to checking the infinite system.

-Furthermore, we have employed lifting techniques and have demonstrated that PCTL-REBEL can be utilized with minor modifications.
+We have employed lifting techniques and have demonstrated that PCTL-REBEL can be utilized with minor modifications for infinite models.
 The implementation is available online.